 This quirky dog park can be a little sketchy, due to a nearby bus stop and proximity to homeless services, but it’s worth a little detour to pop into this fenced urban dog park.
 This bleak and concrete-lined dog park has been cheered up with murals and dog-inspired art.

 1. Pomeranian Mural: the pomeranian mural features dogs at play- lorded over by their king of fluffiness.

 2. The play steps.
 Murals have gone three-dimensional on this series of painted ledges designed for dogs at play.

 3. The Poop sculpture: Worth a LOL, this dog play structure may or may not have been designed tongue in cheek: it’s hard to see the spiral ramp art installation as anything other than a poop emoji.

-Greetings from Seattle
+The Greetings from Seattle Mural in Belltown

-Belltown public Garden and Mural
+Belltown Public Garden and Mural